Sound and Complete Neurosymbolic Reasoning with LLM-Grounded Interpretations: Bilateral factuality evaluation of an atomic formula using an LLM

 The ``otherwise'' cases in Definition \ref{def:zeta} reflect LLMs failing to output tokens indicating verification or refutation state, e.g., by failing to follow instructions or timing out during API calls.
 We use repeated sampling with majority vote \citep{brown2024large} to determine truth value components; other hallucination mitigation approaches, such as chain-of-verification \citep{dhuliawala2023chain}, are also admissible.

 The definition of $\zeta$ leaves open the possibility that multiple calls over time might return different truth values.
-The definition of $\zeta$ allows multiple calls to return different truth values.
-Analytic tableau reasoning assumes atomic formulas have stable truth values within the reasoning process scope.
+This violates the assumption of analytic tableau reasoning that atomic formulas have stable truth values within the scope of the reasoning process.
 We ensure this by using a caching version of the bilateral evaluation function $\zeta_c$ where valuations for atomic formulas are persistently and immutably stored.
 This type of caching is consistent with the range of optimization techniques used in description logics tableau reasoners \citep{gore2007exptime,nguyen2009efficient}.

 \begin{definition} A \emph{caching bilateral factuality evaluation function} $\zeta_{c}: \mathcal{L}_{AT} \rightarrow \mathcal{V}_3 \times \mathcal{V}_3$ is a total function defined as: